x

 Many people overlook the wide variations across the legal landscape worldwide, often labouring under the impression that the laws and attitudes in the country that they are visiting will be the same as in their home country.
 Common law and Civil law can be seen in many countries but there are often considerable differences, with separate classifications and punishments for broadly the same crime.
 The diversity of the law globally can lead to offences where the perpetrator is unaware that they are committing a crime.
 Protecting the most vulnerable sections of society always takes priority in the vast majority of countries.

-The National Society for the Prevention of Cruelty to Children (“NSPCC”) reports that there has been a 82% rise in online grooming in the past five years.
-In Italy 46% of young people have experienced unwelcome approaches by adults and in Spain the Online Child Sexual Grooming (OCSG), a child helpline, report that instances of online are rising, with 17% of young people having been groomed by adults.
+The National Society for the Prevention of Cruelty to Children (“NSPCC”) reports that there has been an 82% rise in online grooming in the past five years.
+In Italy 46% of young people have experienced unwelcome approaches by adults and in Spain the Online Child Sexual Grooming (OCSG), a child helpline, reports that instances of online are rising, with 17% of young people having been groomed by adults.

 The variations in law across the globe is never more significant than in relation to the age of consent, the diversity of legal frameworks and societal attitudes towards the age of consent varies widely and carries sentences that are equally diverse.
-The variance of the law worldwide can lead to offences where the perpetrator behaves in such a way, whilst the behaviour may be considered unacceptable by many, they simply do not see their actions as a criminal offence.
+The variance of the law worldwide can lead to offences where the perpetrator behaves in such a way, that whilst the behaviour may be considered unacceptable by many, they simply do not see their actions as a criminal offence.
 Protecting the most vulnerable sections of society takes priority in the vast majority of countries.

 The age of consent across the world varies from 11 years to 21 years, with the most common ages of consent being 14-16 years.
 Some countries do not have a defined age of consent but the couple must be married, this is the case in Saudi Arabia, Yemen, Libya, Iran, Pakistan and Qatar.
 In some countries there is a defence where the two individuals are close in age, usually no more than three years’ difference in age, this is known as a Romeo and Juliet defence.
 However, if one party has a “position of trust” such as a teacher or doctor this does not apply.
 England and Wales does not have a Romeo and Juliet law.